-Harley-Davidson's cornering traction control system can detect when the drive wheel loses traction.
-In wet or slippery conditions, or under abrupt acceleration, the traction-control system will limit torque or apply brakes to the drive wheel during loss of traction.
+Harley-Davidson's cornering enhanced traction control system can detect when one or both of the drive wheels lose traction.
+In wet or slippery conditions, or under abrupt acceleration, the traction-control system will limit torque or apply brakes to the drive wheels that lose traction.